Featured Harp Guitar of the Month

 More and more, vintage guitar and mandolin historians are beginning to recognize and appreciate the creativity and genius of Chicago luthier Joseph Bohmann (1848-1928).
 Bohmann even has an entry in the latest Grove Dictionary of Musical Instruments, courtesy of his main biographer, Bruce Hammond.

 Though my main Bohmann page remains a bit out of date, I wanted to address one of his important instrument designs separately here: the "contra bass" size guitar and harp guitar.
-This seems to be pretty forward thinking in 1895!
+This seems to be pretty forward thinking for 1895!

 order to understand Bohmann’s contra bass harp guitar